loco

 A specific example of risk to your data is called secondary usage.
 When your data is shared with and controlled by a third-party app, they may use your data in other ways, such as for advertising.
 Pay close attention to the privacy policy and user agreement provided by the app.

-If you think the safety of your data could be compromised by the third party, you can immediately stop sharing your data with them by contacting the GHP customer care team or the number on the back of your member ID card.
+If you think the safety of your data could be compromised by the third party, you can immediately stop sharing your data with them by calling the GHP Customer Care team or the number on the back of your member ID card.

 Risk of appointing authorized personal representative